-Following the 1994 and 1995 seasons, Loughran garnered Eastern Championship co-Coach of the Year honors and received CWPA North Division Coach of the Year accolades in 1994, `95 and `96.
-The men's swim team at Queens won the dual meet title for the MCSC in each of Loughran's last three years.
+Following the 1994 and 1995 seasons, Loughran garnered Eastern Championship co-Coach of the Year honors and received CWPA North Division Coach of the Year accolades in 1994, 1995 and 1996.
+The men's swim team at Queens won the dual meet title for the Metropolitan Collegiate Swim Conference (MCSC) in each of Loughran's last three years.

 In 1993, Loughran initiated the women's water polo club program at Queens College.
 Then in 1996, they posted an 8-4 record in its inaugural year of varsity competition.
 The following year they finished second in the New York Division of the CWPA with a 13-3 mark.

 A 1990 graduate of Loyola University Chicago, he was a four-year letterwinner on the water polo and swim teams.
 A native of Greenwich, Conn., Loughran was a second-team High School All-American in water polo.
-Loughran resides in Los Angeles, Calif., with his wife, Merritt, and their two children.
+Loughran resides in Los Angeles, Calif., with his wife, Merritt and their two children, Maeve and Finn.